learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins/README.md

 ## Introduction

 Previously, you learned about the typical case where one joins on a primary or foreign key.
-In this section, you'll explore other types of joins using One-to-Many and Many-to-many relationships!
+In this section, you'll explore other types of joins using one-to-many and many-to-many relationships!

 ## Objectives

 You will be able to:

 * Explain one-to-many and many-to-many joins as well as implications for the size of query results
+* Query data using one-to-many and many-to-many joins

 ## One-to-Many and Many-to-Many relationships